May 21, 2024

 These emails can sometimes link to phishing sites or link to infected sites that can compromise your computer security.

-A distributed denial of service attack, or DDoS attack, is an attack in which an attacker uses multiple computers to hit your server with fake traffic, making your website inaccessible or unable to function properly for legitimate users.
+A distributed denial of service attack, or DDoS attack, is one of the most common network security threats.
+It is a cyberattack in which an attacker uses multiple computers to hit your server with fake traffic, making your website inaccessible or unable to function properly for legitimate users.

 While many are used to hearing about sites “hacked” or compromised in a way that leads to data being exposed, very few are familiar with DDoS attacks and how damaging they can be; even the biggest e-commerce brands have fallen victim to these attacks.